IbrahimElhayani0023/rock-paper-scissors/README.md

-# rock paper scissors game
+# this is a simple rock paper scissors game